domsson/candies/cpu-proc/README.md

 ## Dependencies

-None.
+None, apart from standard libraries and gcc for compiling.

 ## Building

-- Make sure `gcc` are installed
+- Make sure `gcc` is installed
 - Run the included `build` script

 ## Usage